Honatas/frameworkless-jamstack/README.md

 # frameworkless-jamstack
-Proof of concept - you can develop SPA frontends without a framework
+Proof of concept - you can develop SPA frontends without a Virtual DOM framework (Angular, React, etc).

 ## WIP - Work in Progress